Optomechanical systems with nonlinear interactions: photon blockade, collapse-revival effect and Fano-like resonance: Introduction

-In the present paper we propose a theoretical description for the energy spectrum and dynamic average amplitude behavior of the optical field in optomechanical systems in which the quadratic and cubic interactions of the vibrational mode of the mechanical resonator with the mode of the optical resonator are considered.
 The remainder of this paper is organized as follows.
 In Sec.
 II we introduce the model of optomechanical systems with nonlinearities in optomechanical interactions up to the third order in the amplitude of mechanical oscillations, derive its effective Hamiltonian and corresponding energy spectrum.
 Peculiarities of dissipative dynamics of the model under consideration are described and discussed in Sec.
 III.
+In Sec.
+IV it is shown that the spectral line of the optical field intensity in the cavity has a pronounced asymmetric shape, which is a characteristic feature of Fano interference and indicates that the dissipative dynamics of the optomechanical system can be related to the physics of Fano resonances.
 Finally, we conclude with a brief summary in Sec.
-IV.
+V.